gamethapcam/Gamengineering-Tutorials/README.md

 ## Important Notes

-DO NOT upgrade the gradle to latest version.
-LibGDX 1.9.9 works with Gradle Version 3.2.0.g
+DO NOT upgrade the gradle to the latest version.
+LibGDX 1.9.9 works with Gradle Version 3.2.0.

 ## Authors

-* By the Creator of Black Dodger https://play.google.com/store/apps/details?id=com.blackdodger&hl=el
+* By the Creator of Black Dodger

+https://play.google.com/store/apps/details?id=com.blackdodger&hl=el